Accreditation

 • If practitioners would like to have their profile and details on the list of Accredited BUSS® Practitioners on the BUSS® Model Ltd website, they must supply the necessary information.

-• BUSS® Practitioners must continue to receive supervision from a registered BUSS® Consultant for their BUSS® work (a register of BUSS® Consultants is available here).
+• BUSS® Practitioners must continue to use BUSS® as an intervention and to receive supervision from a registered BUSS® Consultant (a register of BUSS® Consultants is available here).
 Working with up to 10 families concurrently, the minimum requirement for accredited practitioners is to attend 9 sessions of supervision per year.

-• To maintain accreditation, a practitioner must complete a minimum of 46 hours of supervised BUSS® practise within one calendar year – this equates to completing the intervention with 2 families.
-In circumstances where practitioners are unable, for whatever reason, to practise for a period of time, we would work to support them to meet the requirements of accreditation e.g. providing individual supervision for the first case.
+• To maintain accreditation, a practitioner must complete a minimum of 69 hours of supervised BUSS® practise within one calendar year – this equates to completing the intervention with 3 families.
+In circumstances where practitioners are unable, for whatever reason, to practise for a period of time, we would work to support them to update skills and knowledge and to meet the requirements of ongoing accreditation.
+This may involve some targeted CPD, observations of parent led supervision or enhanced levels of supervision.
+For some accredited practitioners this may include co-working opportunities with colleagues who are also accredited.
+This activity will be formalised in an individual development plan with their supervisor.

-• All BUSS® practitioners must adhere to the highest professional standards.
+• All BUSS® Practitioners must adhere to the highest professional standards.
 All practitioners must maintain membership of their professional body (e.g. HCPC) and uphold the values and standards of that body.
 Any behaviour, be it personal or professional, on the part of any accredited practitioner that brings BUSS® into disrepute will result in immediate removal from the register of Accredited BUSS® Practitioners.
 Information about any concerns will be passed on to the individual’s professional / accrediting body.
-A practitioner must inform BUSS® if there is any change to their professional registration.
+A practitioner must inform BUSS® if there is any change to their professional registration or any issues around their fitness to practice.

 If you wish to read more about the accreditation and renewal process, please download the PDF document here.